Christian Yelich Preview, Player Props: Brewers vs. Marlins

 Christian Yelich At The Plate

-- Among the qualified batters in MLB play, his batting average ranks 35th, his on-base percentage ranks 23rd, and he is 76th in the league in slugging.
+- Among qualifying hitters, he ranks 34th in batting average, while his on-base percentage ranks 21st and he is 74th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.